The Abortion Pill for Medical Abortion ~ everything you need to know

 Before you are given any Medicines

-You will need to have a blood test and ultrasound examination.
+You will need to have an ultrasound examination.

-After initial investigations, the pregnancy is assessed as intrauterine and up to 63 days duration and we confirm that a medical termination is suitable for you, then you should be able to start the treatment.
+After we receive your ultrasound results, the pregnancy is assessed as intrauterine and up to 63 days duration and we confirm that a medical termination is suitable for you, then you should be able to start the treatment.

 You will also be offered screening for Chlamydia, which is a fairly common sexually transmitted infection.